1Password Review 2025: Is It Safe + Worth the Price?

 That said, 1Password includes a 14-day free trial for all of its plans — which is pretty generous and lets you test it without any limitations.
 Many password managers impose severe limitations on their free versions.
 Dashlane restricts you to 25 passwords on a single device, and Kaspersky only lets you store 15 passwords — which really isn’t worth it.
 With 1Password’s free trial, at least you get access to all features without limitations.

-To sum it up, while 1Password is the best password manager in 2024, a free version with basic features would be welcome alongside improved customer support options like live chat or phone support.
+To sum it up, while 1Password is the best password manager in 2025, a free version with basic features would be welcome alongside improved customer support options like live chat or phone support.

-Is 1Password the Password Manager You Need in 2024?
+Is 1Password the Password Manager You Need in 2025?

 1Password is safe, easy to use, and has a wide range of extra features.
 You get one of the best encryption methods out there (256-bit AES), a zero-knowledge policy, and two-factor authentication.
 1Password also allows you to create unlimited vaults (private and shared), has great extra features like Watchtower (checks for password strength, data breaches, and credit cards that expired), and provides a unique Travel Mode that hides your vaults when you travel.
+On top of all that, it provides comprehensive passkey support.

 It’s also simple to set up and has an intuitive display.
-I was able to install it on all of my devices in just a couple of minutes and there were no bugs or issues.
-I had no problems navigating or using the app — I easily created 10+ vaults, checked my password vault for weak passwords, and enabled two-factor authentication.
+I was able to install it on all of my devices in just a couple of minutes, and there were no bugs or issues.
+I had no problems navigating or using the app — I easily created 10+ vaults, checked my password vault for weak passwords, and enabled 2FA.
 1Password’s browser extension also worked great during my tests, auto-saving new logins and auto-filling my existing passwords whenever I navigated to a login field.

 1Password is great for both single users and families.
 Its Families plan is a great value — with both private and shared vaults, encrypted file storage, and coverage for 5 or more users.

-Overall, 1Password is a great password manager — it’s my top choice in 2024.
+Overall, 1Password is a great password manager — it’s my top choice in 2025.
 1Password doesn’t have a free plan or money-back guarantee, but there’s a risk-free 14-day trial.

 YouTube Video